MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/quickstart.md

 ## Spark cards

 The Spark cards are designed to offer an at-a-glance view of the today’s.
 Each Spark Card consists of a trend line, the actual value from the most recent UTC day, and the trend comparing the most recent value against the period start.
-Definitions for each can be obtained by hovering over the metric or by tapping on a mobile phone.
+Definitions for each are obtained by hovering over the metric or by tapping on a mobile phone.

 ![Spark Card](media/tutorials/spark-card.png)

 ## Graphs

 The graphs provide day level trend data for each of the six metrics.
-In some cases, the combo box in the upper left can be used to toggle the active metric.
-For example, the Active Players graph can show either DAU or Rolling 30 Day MAU.
+In some cases, the combo box in the upper-left can be used to toggle the active metric.
+For example, the Active Players graph can show either DAU or Rolling 30-Day MAU.

-In the upper right hand corner, individual lines can be toggled on and off.
-Doing so will dynamically rescale the y-axis.
-For example, in the Retention Graph, D1 and D7 can be disabled to emphasize variations in D14 and D30.
-Hovering over any data point will display the actual value for the selected day.
+In the upper right-hand corner, individual lines can be toggled on and off.
+Doing so dynamically re-scales the y-axis.
+Additionally, in the Retention Graph, D1 and D7 can be disabled to emphasize variations in D14 and D30.
+Hover over any data point to display the actual value for the selected day.
 To the right of each graph, supporting metrics offer additional insights such as the average and/or total for the period.

 ![Graphs](media/tutorials/graph.png)